-Pavement Philadelphia is designed to transfer wheel load stresses from vehicles to the subgrade.
+Pavement is designed to transfer wheel load stresses from vehicles to the subgrade.
 Most of the geotechnical factors that affect pavement performance relate to stiffness and strength.

 Pavement